mikrdgz/recharge-docs/docs/products.md

 ## Subscriptions and products

-In the ReCharge Control Panel you can create rulesets that contain the subscription settings for products.
+In the ReCharge Merchant Portal you can create rulesets that contain the subscription settings for products.
 Although you can create products by passing the `collection_id`, it is not recommended.
 Set the following fields when creating products via API, as rulesets will one day be deprecated.
 The following fields are required: `charge_interval_frequency`, `order_interval_frequency_options`, `order_interval_unit` and `storefront_purchase_options`.

 |Property|Required|Value|Note|
 |-|-|-|-|